 Chair in Health Services Research

 Shaun is active in the field of efficient trial design, particularly pragmatic trial design, improved recruitment and retention interventions for trials, the design of complex interventions and the effective presentation of research evidence.
-He is leading a new initiative called Trial Forge (http://www.trialforge.org) that aims to be more systematic about how we generate and use research evidence in making trial design, conduct, analysis and reporting decisions.
+He is leading an initiative called Trial Forge (http://www.trialforge.org) that aims to be more systematic about how we generate and use research evidence in making trial design, conduct, analysis and reporting decisions.

 Clinical trial methodology, pragmatic trials, complex intervention development and evaluation, implementation of research into practice, communicating research.

 Some of the projects I’m involved with include:

 - Trial Forge (http://trialforge.org).
 A systematic approach to improving trial efficiency.

 - ActWELL: a lifestyle change trial involving women attending routine breast screening in Scotland (http://www.actwellstudy.org).